 Jack basically wanted to use the reverse mortgage as an “insurance policy” to protect against the financial risk of big medical expenses.
 It was smart of Jack to think ahead, but here’s the thing about insurance: you have to get it before you actually need it.
 After all, it’s pretty hard to get insurance when your home is already burning down, right?

 I tried to explain this to Jack, but he wasn’t interested in my advice.
 I also tried to explain that he would ultimately get far more money by getting a reverse mortgage right away.
-He didn’t need to actually use the money right now, just get the reverse mortgage set up and ready to go.
+He didn’t need to actually use the money right now, he just needed to get the reverse mortgage set up and ready to go.

 Folks, I am in no way a pushy person.
 To me, it’s all about the numbers and what they can accomplish.
 If Jack was willing to listen, I would have proven that it made more sense to get a reverse mortgage right away.
 Jack’s unwillingness to listen to my professional advice will probably cost him a lot of dollars and peace of mind over the coming years.